Taking Pills While Pregnant

 These medications belong in the “when in doubt, leave them out” category, unless you have tried all alternatives and your fragile mental health jeopardizes your healthy pregnancy and healthy baby.
 Be sure to consult with your healthcare practitioner.

-Cholesterol-lowering drugs.
 Your baby’s growing body and brain – as well as yours – need extra cholesterol.
 Cholesterol is one of the top brain fats in growing your little “fathead,” and you need additional cholesterol to make the pregnancy-maintaining hormones progesterone and estrogen.
-The good news is that except in the case of a rare genetic quirk called familial hypercholesterolemia, the skills of diet and exercise we recommend will usually work as well as and much more safely than the pills to keep you cholesterol at a healthy level.
+The good news is that except in the case of a rare genetic quirk called familial hypercholesterolemia, the skills of diet and exercise we recommend will usually work as well as and much more safely than the pills to keep you cholesterol at a healthy level (See Exercising For Two).

 For additional resources on using medication during pregnancy see Medications and Mothers Milk 2012 by Thomas Hale or Drugs in Pregnancy and Lactation by Gerald Briggs, Roger Freeman, and Sumner Yaffe.